 Every once and a while I climb up into the attic and grab a bunch of stuff to haul off to the Goodwill store or the recycling bin.
 Sometimes I get lost up there and start dragging out old boxes full of memories (think Chevy Chase, Christmas vacation).
 Today I found one full of old disks and drives.
-Most of them were CD’s or DVD’s but I found a couple Zip Drives in there too.
-Why I save those I have no idea, it’s not like technology is suddenly going to reverse itself.
+Most of them were CD's or DVD's, but I even found a couple of Zip Drives in there too.
+Why I save those I have no idea, it's not like technology is suddenly going to reverse itself.
 Anyhow this pile of disks was from many years ago right after I bought my second MAC.
 I think it was a Power Mac G3… one of those blue/green ones.
-It was about the coolest thing since sliced bread and I was right on the cutting edge when I got it.
-Leafing through the disks I found one labeled Rugrats.
-I had almost completely forgotten about this project but it was a huge milestone in my career.
+It was about the coolest thing since sliced bread back in the day, and I was right on the cutting edge when I got it.
+Leafing through the disks, I found one labeled Rugrats.
+I had almost completely forgotten about this project, but it was a huge milestone in my career.

 I had only been using Photoshop for only a couple on months when the Rugrats book Back Off, Bully Boys came into the studio.
-Up until then it had pretty much been just Illustrator or by hand.
-If I remember correctly the publisher was specifically requesting digital artists.
-There weren’t a lot of artists offering digital at the time so it left a big opportunity those of us who were.
-Wow, have things changed since then but I think if there’s one thing to be learned it’s that there is always opportunity for those willing to put themselves out in front.
-I certainly wasn’t the first to offer digital illustration by any means but I was ahead most other artists at my agency and many others outside as well.
+Up until then, it had pretty much been just Illustrator or by hand.
+If I remember correctly, the publisher was specifically requesting digital artists.
+There weren't a lot of artists offering digital at the time, so it left a big opportunity for those of us who were.
+Wow, have things changed since then, but I think if there's one thing to be learned, it's that there is always an opportunity for those willing to put themselves out in front.
+I certainly wasn't the first to offer digital illustration by any means, but I was ahead of most other artists at my agency and many others outside as well.